-- No case to answer - Less serious referred to complaints procedure - Disciplinary hearing sanctions - Civil proceedings - 4.2 will be obtained and retained by the COWGC for all children who are participating in events or activities, or attending coaching organised by the club.
+- 4.1 Parental Consent Forms will be obtained and retained by the CARHOLME GC for all children who are participating in events or activities, or attending coaching organised by the club.
 These forms will be treated in confidence and only shared with those who require the information they contain to perform their role effectively.
-(Junior Profile and Parental Consent Forms-Appendix 10) - 4.3 In the event of a child requiring medical attention:
+(Junior Profile and Parental Consent Forms-Appendix 10) - 4.2 In the event of a child requiring medical attention: - The parents will be contacted immediately. - In the event of failure to contact parents, the alternative emergency contacts will be used. - The consent form will be consulted to establish whether parents have given their consent for a club representative to act in loco parentis. - An adult club representative will accompany the child to seek medical attention, if appropriate, ensuring that they take the consent form with them. - A record of the action taken will be made and retained by a club representative. - 4.3 Where a parent/carer is late in collecting their child/children, the following procedure will apply: - Attempt to contact the parent/carer using the contact details on the Parental Consent Form - Attempt to contact the first, then the second emergency contact nominated on the Consent Form

-- The parents will be contacted immediately. - In the event of failure to contact parents, the alternative emergency contacts will be used. - The consent form will be consulted to establish whether parents have given their consent for a club representative to act in loco parentis. - An adult club representative will accompany the child to seek medical attention, if appropriate, ensuring that they take the consent form with them. - A record of the action taken will be made and retained by a club representative. - 4.4 Where a parent is late in collecting their child the following procedure will apply: - Attempt to contact the parent/carer using the contact details on the Parental Consent Form - Attempt to contact the first, then the second emergency contact nominated on the Consent Form - Wait with the young person(s) at the venue with, wherever possible, other staff/volunteers or parents. - If no one is reachable, contact the Club's Welfare Officer for advice. - If all attempts to make contact fail, consideration should be given to contacting the police for their advice. - Staff, volunteers and coaches should try to avoid: - Taking the child home or to another location without consent. - Asking the child to wait in a vehicle or the club with them alone. - Sending the child home with another person without permission.
+- Wait with the young person(s) at the venue with, wherever possible, other staff/volunteers or parents. - If no one is reachable, contact the Club's Welfare Officer for advice. - If all attempts to make contact fail, consideration should be given to contacting the police for their advice. - Staff, volunteers and coaches should try to avoid: - Taking the child home or to another location without consent. - Asking the child to wait in a vehicle or the club with them alone. - Sending the child home with another person without permission.